AmnNrz/llm-extension-training/README.md

 - Explore use cases such as:
   - Cleaning and organizing datasets
   - Summarizing large amounts of information
-  - Generating code for analysis (Python, R, SQL, Excel)
+  - Generating code for analysis (Python)
   - Interpreting and visualizing results
 - Practice using AI tools safely and responsibly.